-71. There may be other firms or platforms that operate as intermediary brokers in the gilt market, but whose counterparty list is wider than just the GEMM community.
+73. There may be other firms or platforms that operate as intermediary brokers, MTFs, OTFs or Systematic Internalisers in the gilt market, but whose counterparty list is wider than just the

+GEMM community.
 For reporting purposes, these are treated as Agency Brokers (or Broker Dealers) by the DMO.
-These firms may be registered as, or operate as, Wholesale Dealer Brokers under the rules and auspices of a Relevant Exchange, where their client base consists of banks who are active 'traders' in government bonds, corporate bonds or derivatives, or they may broke directly between traders and end-investors.
+These firms may have a wider client base that consists of banks who are active 'traders' in government bonds, corporate bonds or derivatives, or they may broke directly between traders and end-investors.
 In all cases, GEMMs have no obligation to quote prices to such firms, although they may choose to do so.
 The DMO has no direct interaction with such firms.

-3.4 Strips, Stripping and Reconstitution8
+3.4 Strips, Stripping and Reconstitution11

-- 72. Between 1997 and 2008, all new conventional gilts were issued with coupon and maturity dates in one of two series 7 June & 7 December, or 7 March & 7 September in order to facilitate the 'stripping' of different gilts into fungible coupon payments due on a designated date.
+- 74. Between 1997 and 2008, all new conventional gilts were issued with coupon and maturity dates in one of two series 7 June and 7 December, or 7 March and 7 September in order to facilitate the 'stripping' of different gilts into fungible coupon payments due on a designated date.
 Principal strips (i.e. the final par redemption payments) are not fungible, even with coupon strips maturing on the same day, but may still be traded as separate securities.
-In October 2009, the DMO introduced a further series of coupon and maturity dates for new conventional gilts 22 January & 22 July.
-The DMO has no current plans to make gilts of this series strippable.
-However, should it decide to do so, it would make an appropriate announcement at the time. - 73.
+In October 2009 and March 2018, the DMO introduced further series of coupon and maturity dates for new conventional gilts 22 January and 22 July and 22 April and 22 October respectively.
+The DMO has no current plans to make gilts of these series strippable.
+However, should it decide to do so, it would make an appropriate announcement at the time. - 75.
 The DMO maintains a list, available on its website, of all those gilts that have been declared eligible for stripping, and the amounts currently held in stripped format, which is updated on a weekly basis.
-A newly launched gilt is unlikely to be declared 'strippable' until a sufficient amount of the gilt has been issued, in order to maintain liquidity in both the stripped and unstripped formats in recent times this has been interpreted as a minimum of £5 billion nominal in issue. - 74.
+A newly-launched gilt is unlikely to be declared 'strippable' until a sufficient amount of the gilt has been issued, in order to maintain liquidity in both the stripped and unstripped formats in recent times this has been interpreted as a minimum of £5 billion nominal in issue. - 76.
 Under current gilt market convention, prices in strips (coupons and principals) are quoted in terms of their yield, usually to three decimal places, calculated on an actual/actual basis, with any subsequent cash dealing prices rounded to the nearest penny.
-The minimum denomination for trading in strips is one penny, and the minimum amount of the source gilt that may be stripped or reconstituted is £10,000 nominal (except for cases where the source gilt is still within its first coupon period, short or long, where the minimum amount is £1 million, for technical reasons9). - 75.
+The minimum denomination for trading in strips is one penny, and the minimum amount of the source gilt that may be stripped or reconstituted is £10,000 nominal (except for cases where the source gilt is still within its first coupon period (short or long) where the minimum amount is £1 million, for technical reasons 12). - 77.
 GEMMs wishing to participate in the strips market are invited to become a Strips Market Participant, which indicates that the specific GEMM is prepared to offer a service in strips to clients.
-A list of Strips Market Participants is maintained on the DMO website. - 76.
+A list of Strips Market Participants is maintained on the DMO website 13. - 78.
 GEMMs, as well as the DMO and the Bank of England, are the only institutions permitted to strip and reconstitute gilts.
-Strips may only be held or transferred within CREST.

-Further details on aspects of the strips market can found in the most recent edition of the DMO's Information Memorandum entitled "Issue, Stripping and Reconstitution of British Government Stock", also available on the DMO website.
+Strips may only be held or transferred within CREST. - 79.
+Further details on aspects of the strips market can be found in the most recent edition of the DMO's Information Memorandum entitled "Issue, Stripping and Reconstitution of British Government Stock", which is also available on the DMO website14.